Course No. ED465i, ED565i

 - You are curious about why teenagers act the way they do.

-Course is appropriate for teachers K7-12.
+This course is appropriate for teachers K7-12.
 Texts used on Amazon approximately $10 - $15.

 |We advise you to review and download the course syllabus before registering.||Syllabus|